Adding event photography to your skills as a photographer is a massive boom for your business. Events are always happening!

-Be prepared that as an event photographer, you may be asked to photograph in a variety of events.
+Be prepared that, as an event photographer, you may be asked to photograph various events.
 These events can range from weddings to birthday parties or corporate events.
 You may not find every event the most exciting but think about your client.
-These events are very meaningful to them.
+These events are significant to them.

 Organize your shot list